 About RT Motion

 RT Motion Systems is a small but fast growing, UK based company that is advancing rapidly in the Remote Lens Control market.
-Along with leading steadicam partners MK-V, RT Motion is really creating a storm with the new MK3.1 which is gaining praise for its lightweight yet robust design and new super powerful FHSS wireless technology.
+Along with leading steadicam partners MK-V, RT Motion is really creating a storm with the new MK3.1 which is gaining praise for its lightweight yet robust design and super powerful FHSS wireless technology.
 Perfect for professionals who need to keep light and mobile.

 As one of the first to use brushless motor technology, RT Motion Motors give unparalleled smoothness, reduced noise and four-times increased service life than normal brushed servo motors.
-The modern smart-motor form factor has enabled the smallest receiver on the market, with 3-axis control as standard.
+The modern smart-motor form factor has enabled the smallest lightest receiver on the market, with 3-axis control as standard.